After a week of no wine, I treated myself to a glass of French chardonnay last night and slept like a baby.

 Mingling through the crowds, we met up with both fellow students and locals who were enjoying the market sunshine.

 After our mini-adventure, we headed over to Ballymaloe House for a spot to eat – I chose to have a ricotta and vegetable tart which was quite lovely, as well as a baked ginger cheesecake.

 It’s worth heading to the house alone to see the grounds and peek inside, and because it was such a crisp but sunny day, it made it all the more enjoyable.

 A short spin later we arrived at Stephen Pearce pottery HQ, that’s tucked away in the Shanagarry.

-For those who don’t know, his pottery is famous for its white and brown that’s decorated across bowls, jugs, cups, dishes, lamps and much more.
-It was great to see where it’s being made, and you would never think that a world-class potter would be hiding away in dark leaves of the Cork countryside.
+For those who don’t know, his pottery is famous for its white and brown colours that are decorated across bowls, jugs, cups, dishes and lamps.
+It was great to see where they’re being made, and you would never think that a world-class potter would be hiding away off the beaten track of Cork’s countryside.

-To top off the day, Mam came back the cookery school where I handed off a suitcase (my personal chauffeur!), and bid her adieu – it was great to have her company as well as my godmother’s and made for a nice change to the norm.
+To top off the day, Mam came back the cookery school where I handed off a suitcase to her (my personal chauffeur), and bid her adieu – it was great to have her company as well as my godmother’s and made for a nice change to the norm.

-Tonight is all about decided what menu I want to present for my final exam, and with a few ideas in mind, I’m hoping that it’ll make for a tasty presentation.
+Tonight is all about deciding what menu I want to present for my final exam, and with a few ideas in mind, I’m hoping that it’ll make for a tasty presentation.